• Skip to primary navigation

 • Rear window: up to 35% tint darkness allowed

-• Front Windshield: Non-reflective tint is allowed above the manufacturer’s AS-1 line.
+• Front Windshield: : Non-reflective tint is allowed on the top 6 inches of the windshield.

 • Front seat side windows: up to 50% tint darkness allowed